29.07.24

 Source: http://www.belgianshepherdrescue.com.au

-A backyard breeder is the term used to describe an amateur who breeds dogs, sometimes for profit or alternatively just as a one-off litter.
+A backyard breeder is the term used to describe an amateur who breeds dogs, sometimes for profit or perhaps just as a one-off litter.
 They may have puppies for sale because their dog has mated with their friend’s dog, or because they think their dog(s) are great and should reproduce.
 Some may just want the experience of producing a litter of dogs and do it as a one-off exercise.

 We have seen some lovely dogs coming from backyard breeders, but we have also seen the opposite.
 Backyard breeders often don’t have the right set up, know-how and experience to breed and whelp puppies adequately, however good their intentions may be.
 Backyard breeders are not registered, and are not usually in any clubs.
 They often sell their dogs via classified ads, the internet or via pet shops.

 Most breeds in Australia have one or more breed clubs, which you can easily find over the internet or in dog magazines.
-Organisations such as Master Breeders or ANKC also have lists of breeders, however you will still need to determine yourself if this is a responsible breeder or not.
+Organisations such as Master Breeders or Dogs Australia also have lists of breeders, however you will still need to determine yourself if this is a responsible breeder or not.
 If you decide to rescue a puppy of a specific breed, the breed clubs are the perfect place to ask.

 If you are looking for a dog to perform in a specific dog sport (eg. agility), you may ask those clubs or go to such an event to find out more about recommended breeders.